gaearon/overreacted.io/src/pages/why-do-hooks-rely-on-call-order.md

 **The rest of this post assumes you know the `useState()` Hook API and how to write a custom Hook.
 If you don’t, check out the earlier links.
 Also, keep in mind Hooks are experimental and you don’t have to learn them right now!**

-(Disclaimer: this is a personal post and doesn’t necessarily reflects opinions of the React team.
+(Disclaimer: this is a personal post and doesn’t necessarily reflect the opinions of the React team.
 It’s large, the topic is complex, and I may have made mistakes somewhere.)

 ---